‘Callous’ minister claims migrants have ‘a cheek’ to complain about conditions

 “So, we’re doing our best, but the numbers are just overwhelming.”

-Liberal Democrat home affairs spokesperson Alistair Carmichael said: “Chris Philp’s comments betray a shocking and callous complacency over the disaster unfolding at Manston
+Liberal Democrat home affairs spokesperson Alistair Carmichael said: “Chris Philp’s comments betray a shocking and callous complacency over the disaster unfolding at Manston.

 “It is unbelievable that as we hear reports of sexual assaults, disease, and chronic overcrowding, his response is to accuse those who complain of ‘cheek’.

-“Rather than dismissing the problem he should start to show some leadership.
+“Rather than dismissing the problem, he should start to show some leadership.
 People have had enough of the endless evasion, chaos and incompetence we have seen from the government on this issue.”

 As ministers race to remove asylum seekers from the camp, Mr Philp also revealed that the processing centre is being expanded.

-Meanwhile councils have expressed concern over number of asylum seekers being housed in hotels in their districts by the Home Office, with two more preparing to take the companies involved to court.
+Meanwhile, councils have expressed concern over the number of asylum seekers being housed in hotels in their districts by the Home Office, with two more preparing to take the companies involved to court.

 Downing Street said the number of people at Manston has fallen to 2,600, with 1,200 people taken off site in the last four days.

-But the leader of Westminster Council described the process as “chaos” after a group of migrants were left to sleep rough on the streets of London after being bussed to the capital late at night.
+But Adam Hug, the leader of Westminster City Council, described the process as “chaos” after a group of migrants were left to sleep rough on the streets of London after being bussed from Manston to the capital in the early hours of Thursday morning.

 And Norwich Council said it was given no warning that people from Manston were being brought to the city by the Home Office.